franaln/PhotonMetAnalysis/README.md

 ## Code

-* lib:     python libraries used by scripts.
-Most of the "magic" is in "miniutils.py"
+* lib:     python libraries used by scripts and to configure analysis
 * scripts: get_yields.py, get_cutflow.py, draw.py, sphistograms.py and HistFitter scripts